ZoinerTejada/hdinsight-docs/hdinsight-troubleshoot-failed-cluster.md

 ### Troubleshooting Steps to Diagnose a Failed HDInsight Cluster
 * Step 1: Gather Data About the Issue
 * Step 2: Validate the HDInsight Cluster Environment
-* Step 3: Review the Last Environment State Change
+* Step 3: Review the Environment Stack and Versions
 * Step 4: Examine the Cluster Log Files
-* Step 5: Test the Cluster Step-by-Step
+* Step 5: Reproduce the failure on a different Cluster

 ---